“Y E S A E T is created from the heart.

 I often draw on the energy and inspiration that filled me that day at the weaving studio, and I’m reminded that our dreams are at our fingertips.
 As long as it comes from the heart, we can achieve our dreams.

-The beauty of African craft partnered with small local production ateliers is something I am proud to showcase through Y E S A E T.
+The beauty of African craft partnered with small local production ateliers in NY is something I am proud to showcase through Y E S A E T.

 We connect past, present and future towards a healthier world."